leham/StochasticSimulation_Bioinfo_Workshop/README.md

      - Cell-cycle dynamics

 **Stochastic Modelling**
-   - Learn about stochastic modelling and its application to biology.
+   - Learn about stochastic modelling and its application to biology
-   - Use **Julia**, a powerful programming language for scientific computing, to simulate biochemical processes.
+   - Use **Julia**, a powerful programming language for scientific computing, to simulate biochemical processes

 ## What You Will Learn
 By the end of the workshop, participants will: